 What’s your background?

-I was born and raised in Albuquerque, New Mexico and continue to enjoy living there in addition to spending a good deal of time in Phoenix/Scottsdale Arizona.
+I was born and raised in Albuquerque, New Mexico and continue to enjoy living there in addition to spending a good deal of time in Phoenix/Scottsdale, Arizona.
 I received my Master’s Degree from the University of Minnesota Hubert H. Humphrey Institute of Public Affairs in 1982 and went to work for the Children’s Division of the American Humane Association where I had the good fortune to meet Wayne Holder which led to my long-term career with Action.
 I have been with Action since July of 1985, having worked in numerous positions and becoming Director/CEO in 2011.
-As the CEO I oversee all programmatic, personnel, marketing and outreach efforts for Action while working closely with our CFO, Kay Thomas who leads all financial management.
-In addition to my CEO duties, I serve as the President of the Board of Directors of Action.
+In addition to being the CEO, I serve as the President of the Board of Directors of Action.

 What do you enjoy doing when you are not working?

-I enjoy exercising, traveling, spending time with my family, attending Arizona Cardinal’s football games, rooting for the New York Giants football team (yes, you can do both of those!, planting and arranging flowers, entertaining, serving at my church, having daily quiet time, hanging out with my grand-dog Charlie, reading, watching Netflix and listening to podcasts.
+I enjoy a great life with my husband, I enjoy exercising, traveling, cooking a little, trying new restaurants, spending time with my daughter and her husband, golfing, attending Arizona Cardinal’s football games, rooting for the New York Giants football team (yes, you can do both of those!), entertaining, and hanging out with my grand-dog Charlie.

 Todd Holder